Rare events and disorder control the brittle yielding of well-annealed amorphous solids: Results

 Having established in which regime rare events dominate yielding, we now focus on the microscopic behavior giving rise to the observed seed influence.
-The snapshots in Fig.~\ref{fig:before_yielding} confirm that the tiny decrease of $\sigma$ before yielding ($\gamma=0.03 < \gamma_{\rm Y}$) is due to local plasticity inside the seed (the corresponding stress drop is at most of order $D_a D_b/L^2 \ll 1$ is better seen in the SI).
+The snapshots in Fig.~\ref{fig:before_yielding} confirm that the tiny decrease of $\sigma$ before yielding ($\gamma=0.03 < \gamma_{\rm Y}$) is due to local plasticity inside the seed.
+The corresponding stress drop is at most of the order of the concentration of particles inside the seed, $c_{\rm I}$, which is less than 0.5 \%: see more details in Appendix~\ref{app:stress}.
 Locations with a large nonaffine displacement, $D_{\rm min}^2$~\cite{falk1998dynamics}, correspond to the core of an Eshelby quadrupolar displacement field~\cite{tanguy2006plastic} taking place much before global failure.
 For small seeds, {\it e.g.}, $D_a=16$, a single quadrupolar displacement is found, but as $D_a$ is increased, we see two (for $D_a=32$) or three (for $D_a=50$) quadrupolar relaxations aligned along the major axis of the seed.

-The symmetry of the stress relaxation associated to these events implies that the redistributed stress is maximal at the tip of the seed, which eventually leads to the sudden formation of a macroscopic shear band.
+The symmetry of the stress relaxation associated with these events implies that the redistributed stress is maximal at the tip of the seed, which eventually leads to the sudden formation of a macroscopic shear band.
 To analyze the physical process behind the ensuing stress drop of order $1$ associated with this brittle yielding, we perform gradient-descent dynamics starting from the configuration exactly on the verge of yielding.
 The time evolution of $D_{\rm min}^2$ during the stress drop is visualized in Fig.~\ref{fig:during_yielding}(a-f).
 Plastic events with large $D_{\rm min}^2$ first appear very near the tip of the seed, and then proliferate along the horizontal direction, ending up in a system-spanning shear band.
-For a homogeneous glass sample with no seed, the initial location of the shear band is random in the simulation box and its direction is either horizontal or vertical~\cite{kapteijns2019fast}.
-On the contrary, in the presence of a long enough seed (see the SI for a quantitative discussion), the location as well as the direction of the system-spanning shear band are fully determined by the seed.
+For a uniform glass sample with no seed, the initial location of the shear band is random in the simulation box and its direction is either horizontal or vertical~\cite{kapteijns2019fast}.
+On the contrary, in the presence of a long enough seed (see Appendix~\ref{app:location} for a quantitative discussion and a comparison with spherical seeds), the location as well as the direction of the system-spanning shear band are fully determined by the seed.